-When “Ravishing” Rick Rude comes out to the ring looking greased and ripped, as if he just fucked every girlfriend in a twenty-five mile radius, while calling you a sweathog, you were powerless against his verbal assault.
-You consequently take the only action available, booing him and hurling insults.
+When “Ravishing” Rick Rude comes out to the ring looking greased and ripped, as if he just fucked every girlfriend in a twenty-five mile radius, while calling you a sweathog, you were powerless against his heavy verbiage.
+You were forced into taking the only action available: booing and hurling insults.
 When The Ultimate Warrior hits the ring as a paragon of positive masculinity, you’re naturally on his side.
-If Rude cheats to win, it’s intrinsically understood that his decision was based on the idea that cheating was his only means of victory.
+If Rude cheats to win, it’s intrinsically understood that his decision was based on the idea that cheating was a last resort.

-Despite Rude being more masculine than the members of the audience, Warrior had proven himself more masculine than Rude, forcing Rude to exploit Warrior’s honor (and the naivete which can come with that) to garner a cheap victory.
-So even if the audience is deficient in their own masculinity and unable to hold frame with Rude, they can feel equal parts satisfaction and anger in how Rude was unable to defeat the Warrior without cheating.
-And when the Warrior finally gets his revenge on Rude, the ultimate victory is all the more rewarding.
+Despite Rude being more masculine than the audience, Warrior had proven himself more masculine than Rude, forcing Rude to exploit Warrior’s honor (and the naivete) to garner a cheap victory.
+So even if the audience is deficient in their own masculinity and unable to compete with Rude, they can feel both satisfaction and anger in how Rude was unable to defeat the Warrior without cheating.
+And when the Warrior finally gets his revenge, the victory is even more rewarding.

 This is the basis of the emotional roller-coaster that is professional wrestling.

-Having mastery over anything- be it a subject, skill, or art- is something which is always revered in the masculine realm.
-This is why professional wrestling has a World Champion- and the wrestling fan may either respect (or fear) the champion who conquered the competition using legitimate (fake legitimate?) means to win the title… or despise the cowardly villain who cheated to win.
-The modern fan can even look to the true all-star ring technicians like Ric Flair or Bryan Danielson, and respect them for their mastery of the carnival.
+Having mastery over anything- be it a subject, skill, or art- is something which is revered in the masculine realm.
+This is why professional wrestling has a World Champion– and the wrestling fan will either respect (or fear) the champion who conquered the competition using legitimate (fake legitimate?) means to the title… or despise the cowardly villain who cheated to win.
+The modern fan can even look to the all-star ring technicians like Ric Flair or Bryan Danielson and respect them for their mastery of the carnival.

 Another hallmark of the professional wrestler is their sense of honor, or lack of honor.
 Where they fall on the barometer of honor is what ultimately decides their fate as either hero or villain.

-For these archetypes to be effective, and for the emotional component of wrestling storytelling to truly resonate, the wrestling fan must be given the chance to become invested in taking the show seriously.
+For these archetypes to be effective, and for the emotional component of wrestling to resonate, the wrestling fan must be given the chance to become invested in taking the show seriously.
 The current product lacks this depth, almost to the point of making fun of the viewer for bothering to try.
 Even if the classic characters of the old era had cartoonish personas, they were still believably human.
 Modern wrestlers do not feel like three-dimensional characters or actual human beings.
 Even if someone like Kamala had a silly gimmick, I was still able to believe that he was a Ugandan savage- and there was a sense of danger to that.
 I was able to believe that Mr. Perfect was really that smug, or that Macho Man genuinely had a screw loose.
 I was able to get emotionally invested in wins and loses, dramatic triumphs and devastating disappointments, because the characters ultimately felt human.
-Even if watching adults play-fight will always carry an element of ridiculousness, it also carried a grounding in reality which was crucial.

 When it used to be better.